dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

     val rawInput = spark.read.schema(schema).csv("input_path")
 ```

-At the first line, we create a instance of [SparkSession](http://spark.apache.org/docs/latest/sql-programming-guide.html#starting-point-sparksession)
- which is the entry of any Spark program working with DataFrame.
-The `schema` variable defines the schema of DataFrame wrapping
- Iris data from csv file.
-With this explicitly set schema, we can define the columns' name as well as their types.
-Finally, we can
- use the built-in csv reader to load Iris csv file as a DataFrame named `rawInput`.
+At the first line, we create a instance of [SparkSession](http://spark.apache.org/docs/latest/sql-programming-guide.html#starting-point-sparksession) which is the entry of any Spark program working with DataFrame.
+The `schema` variable defines the schema of DataFrame wrapping Iris data.
+With this explicitly set schema, we can define the columns' name as well as their types, otherwise the column name would be the default ones derived by Spark, such as `_col0`, etc. Finally, we can use Spark's built-in csv reader to load Iris csv file as a DataFrame named `rawInput`.

+Spark also contains many built-in readers for other format.
+The latest version of Spark supports, csv/json/parquet/libsvm.

 ### Transform Raw Iris Dataset